dogtopus/ffsds4/README.md

 ## Usage

 Make sure the UDC driver module for your board and `libcomposite` module are loaded.
-If testing on PC, use `dummy_hcd`.
+If testing on PC, use `dummy_hcd` as the UDC driver.

-To start, run:
+To start ffsds4 using pipenv, run:

 ```sh
 pipenv install # after checkout